-Family Resource Centre 14 Henry Street, Brantford, N3R 1Z8
+14 Henry Street, Brantford, N3R 1Z8

-The Child and Family Services of Grand Erie (FACS) is devoted to promoting the safety and well-being of children through a range of programs and services including assessments, protection services, child welfare, residential services, foster care, adoption and family support.
-Case workers at the FACS will work with you to plan for the safety of your children.
-Depending on your needs, solutions can range from counselling on improving the family environment, to temporary care arrangements for your children.
+The Child and Family Services of Grand Erie (CFSGE) is devoted to promoting the safety and well-being of children through a range of programs and services including assessments, protection services, child welfare, residential services, foster care, adoption and family support.
+Case workers at the CFSGE will work with you to plan for the safety of your children.
+CFSGE offers EarlyON programs throughout the community - details can be found on CFSGE website as well as the EarlyON website.
+Please see page 88 for more information.